 While we strive to keep costs down for attendees and provide some financial aid for registration, there are other costs to consider, such as airfare and accommodations.
 Because of the chronic nature of hydrocephalus, many of us struggle to make ends meet.
 So we have put together a tip sheet to give you ideas on identifying sources that might provide financial assistance.

 Limited financial aid is available to cover conference registration fees.
 Financial aid is awarded based on need.
-Please contact Jennifer@hydroassoc.org to request a financial aid application form.
+One to two members in the same household may be eligible for financial aid.
+To apply, please click here.
+For questions, please email firstname.lastname@example.org.

 Flexible Spending Account (FSA)